nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    risk_free_rate = 0.03  # 3%
    sharpe_ratio = (df['Returns'].mean() * 252 - risk_free_rate) / (df['Returns'].std() * np.sqrt(252))
    ```

+See those numbers—20 days, 252, 0.03?
+Those are choices.
+20 days is roughly one trading month.
+252 is the approximate number of trading days in a year.
+0.03 is a 3% risk-free rate, which might have been reasonable in 2019 but not in 2024.
+Every number in your code embodies an assumption.
+Know what you're assuming.

 3. **Visualization**:
    ```python